- Specific Job Requirements

 Special Victims Counselor

-Social work is divided into three separate systems.
-Connecting all three systems is the “person-in-environment” (PIE) theory.
+Social work is structured into three distinct systems, all interconnected by the “person-in-environment” (PIE) framework.
 The three systems are micro, mezzo, and macro social work.

 -